Page not found :(

 +git clone https://gitlab.com/moussaelianarsen/pak

-Pak is written in Go.
++Pak is written in Go.
 This means go must be installed on your computer.
 Most

-+linux distros call the package that provides it either go
++linux distros call the package that provides it either go or golang.

 Once go is installed, you can check that it runs by running